 Notable progress this quarter - completed recommendations

-Police has progressed four recommendations from 'implemented' to 'complete' in the last quarter.
+Police has progressed six further COI recommendations from 'implemented' to 'complete' during the last three month period.
 All of these recommendations have had solutions in place for some time, and Police is confident the solutions are enduring.